llnl/smith/src/docs/sphinx/dev_guide/profiling.rst

 `Caliper <https://github.com/LLNL/Caliper>`_ is a framework developed at LLNL for measuring the performance of programs.
 To find out more, read `Caliper's documentation
 <https://software.llnl.gov/Caliper>`_.
-Serac also provides convenient macros
+Smith also provides convenient macros
 that make it easy to instrument and assess the performance of simulation code.

 Introduction to SPOT